MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab08_Publishing_events.md

 - Create an Azure Function to receive the web hook post

-- Configure Common Data Service to publish events using a web hook
+- Configure Microsoft Dataverse to publish events using a web hook

 - Test publishing of events